tobsirl/AWS-Certified-DevOps-Engineer/README.md

 ### Lambda - Environment Variables

 An environment variable is a pair of strings that are stored in a function's version-specific configuration.
 The Lambda runtime makes environment variables available to your code and sets additional environment variables that contain information about the function and invocation request.

+- KEY & VALUE pairs (0 or more)
+- Associated with $LATEST (Can be edited)
+- Associated with a version (Immutable)
+- Can be accessed within the execution environment
+- Can be encrypted using KMS
+- Allow code execution to be adjusted based on variables